-Farmland Bird Feeder 70% ORGANIC Code: MIXWBSSORG
+Farmland Bird Feeder 50% ORGANIC

+Code: MIXWBSSORG

-This mix includes cereal and quinoa for the first winter, while kale provides late seed in the second winter.
+This mix includes cereal and guinoa for the first winter, while kale provides late seed in the second winter.
 It is a good food source for wild birds and is reliable if managed properly, as well as being more economical.

-- 70% ORG spring wheat (supplied separately)
+- 50% ORG spring wheat (supplied separately)

+- 20% spring triticale (supplied separately)

+- 14% kale

-- 2% mustard
+- 10% quinoa

 - 2% fodder radish

-- 2% quinoa

-- 2% fodder rape/kale hybrid

-- 5% red millet

-- 5% white millet
+- 2.5% white millet

-- 12% game kale
+- 1.5% mustard